-Rice pudding is a dessert that is enjoyed in many parts of the world with a few variations in how it is made and flavored.
+Rice pudding is a dessert that people enjoy in many parts of the world with a few variations in the process of making it and ingredients.

 The Spanish then took this favorite dessert with them to the New World and it has been adopted and adapted in Mexico, Peru and other parts of Latin America.